Sakshamgalyan/guide/docs/Dashboard.md

 ## 3. API Keys

-The API Keys module is crucial for authenticating requests to the Paysecure API.
+The API Keys module is crucial for authenticating requests to the <CompanyName/> API.
 For merchants under the whitle-lable merchant, they will see additional tabs on the dashboard to generate API Keys, Brand IDs and more.

 ### Functionality Overview

 - **Auth Key (Bearer Token):**
-    - Used in the request header for calling any Paysecure API endpoint.
+    - Used in the request header for calling any <CompanyName/> API endpoint.

 ### Steps to Generate an API Key